Monster Mission: Plot

-The three sisters take care of injured and sick creatures, but the work is getting too much for them as they get older.
+Etta, Coral, and Myrtle are three sisters who live on an island, taking care of injured and sick creatures, but the work is getting too much for them as they get older.
 They decide to go to London to "choose" (kidnap) children to help them.
 Etta kidnaps a young girl named Minette, whose constantly bickering parents are separated.
-Coral brings a boy named Fabio, originally from Brazil, who is learning to be an "English gentleman" at the horrible Graymarsh Towers.
+Coral brings a boy named Fabio, originally from Brazil, who is learning to be an "English gentleman" at the horrible Greymarsh Towers.
 Myrtle is forced to bring a boy named Lambert, whom she thinks is horrid, after he accidentally sniffs chloroform.
-When Dorothy is released from prison, Betty sends the spoiled Boo-Boo and Little One with her to the island to be looked after when she breaks her hip.
+Their sister Betty also sends her spoiled children Boo-Boo and Little One with her to the island to be looked after when she breaks her hip.

 On the island, Minette and Fabio are quickly put to work on the bed.
 They carry stranded jellyfish back to the sea and hold an eel with scabies.
 Meanwhile, Lambert is kept in his room because he refuses to help so he does other inappropriate things.
 One day, though, Etta introduces them to a small family of mermaids, part of the menagerie of exotic creatures who sought refuge on the island.
 The children also meet the Stoorworm, a wingless Icelandic dragon, the egg-bound boobrie (a bird apparently similar to the dodo, but vastly larger), and talk with the selkies (seals) who can change into humans (they were told if you stab a selkie with a knife it will turn into a human).
 Lambert is shocked at the discovery, but Fabio tells them that they are hallucinations caused by drugs put in their food.
 This keeps Lambert quiet, but more determined to be rescued.